jerdog/auth0-blog/_posts/2018-09-10-what-facebook-disinformation-scandal-means-for-your-company.markdown

 ---
 layout: post
-title: What the Facebook Disinformation Scandal Means for Your Company
+title: "What the Facebook Disinformation Scandal Means for Your Company"
-metatitle: What the Facebook Disinformation Scandal Means for Your Company
+metatitle: "How the Facebook Disinformation Scandal Affects Your Company"
-description:
+description: "Learn how company data breach incidents could be avoided using strong identity management tools"
-metadescription:
+metadescription: "Learn how implementing strong identity management tools from Auth0 could help to avoid company data breach incidents as you scale"
 date: 2018-09-10 14:38
 category: Hot Topics, Security, Breaches
-post_length:
+post_length: 1
 is_non-tech: true
 author:
   name: Martin Gontovnikas